Chapter 194. Configuration

 Once added to the eCos configuration, the WWD package has a number of configuration options.
 As well as the core CDL options for the common WWD support, a WICED-SDK version specific set of CDL options are also available.

-Most Broadcom WICED WiFi chipsets require a binary firmware image to be downloaded to the WiFi chip.
+Most Cypress/Broadcom WICED WiFi chipsets require a binary firmware image to be downloaded to the WiFi chip.

 Where the platform provides the necessary support, this option can be enabled to configure the application to access non-memory-mapped resource images.
 If disabled then the resource binaries are built into the application binary.
 For example, with platforms where limited amounts of (on-chip) direct memory are available the size of the required firmware binary blob could severely limit the usable application code size.